OreKolade/Gomoku/README.md

 •    search max(board)
 •    is win(board)

-Hopefully , I plan tto expand the project and make a decent visual UI for the project Something like this:-
+Hopefully , I plan to expand the project and make a decent visual UI for the project